kent-map/kent/about.md

 ![](https://dev.visual-essays.app/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/Fran%20Allfrey.jpeg)

-Fran Allfrey completed her AHRC-funded PhD at King’s College London in 2020.
+Dr Fran Allfrey completed her AHRC-funded PhD at King’s College London in 2020.
 She researches the post-medieval reception of early English archaeology and literature, with a focus on how the past is remade in museums, mass media, and in community arts and regeneration activity, and the emotional, social, and political stakes of these remakings.

 ##
 [**Brooke Altringham**]()